This is a preview of our premium content.

 Project names that are vague and uninspired can make your system (and your life) feel drab and boring.
 Conversely, thoughtfully-named projects and single action lists visibly spring to life and encourage action.

 In this article, we’ll look at some best practices for naming projects and single action lists, drawing some wisdom from David Allen’s Getting Things Done (GTD) approach.
-We’ll also look at how consistent naming conventions can help you quickly locate related projects and how emojis can be used to add some visual flair.
+We’ll also look at how consistent naming conventions can help you quickly locate related projects and how emojis can be used to add clarity and visual flair.

 Projects Versus Single Action Lists